AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix-gs.md

 # Gold Standard Compatibility matrix{#compatibility-matrix-gs}

 This document lists all systems and components supported for **Adobe Campaign Classic Gold Standard** 19.1 builds.
-Products and versions that are not part of this list are not compatible with Adobe Campaign.
+Products and versions that are not part of this list are not compatible with this version of Adobe Campaign.

 ## Important notes{#important-notes-gs}